oleksandr-bilyk/Blog/Readme.md

 ### [F# Lazy Expiration](./FSharpLazyExpiration/Readme.md)

 ### [From Service Fabric to App Service](./FromServiceFabricToAppService/Readme.md)
+*Jun 30, 2021*

+Service Fabric is super powerful PAAS that was not polished by open source comunity to have a good usage expirience.
+Article contains story of moving few microservices from Service Fabric to App Service.
+It is story about how importantce dependency inversion architectural princyple helps to build platform agnostic solutions.

 ### [Http Client Factory](./AppServiceHttpClientFactory/Readme.md)
 *Feb 14, 2021*

 Article describes HttpClientFactory usage best practices.
 Ignoring network connections allocation recommendations cause networking issues on Azure App Service and not only there.

 ### [Windows Application Block](https://github.com/oleksandr-bilyk/WindowsApplicationBlock)